bsblabs/cf-sample-dashboard/README.md

 ```
 mvn clean install
-java -jar target/com.bsb.showcase.cf.dashboard.impl-1.0.0-SNAPSHOT.war
+java -jar target/com.bsb.showcase.cf.service.impl-1.0.0-SNAPSHOT.jar
 ```

-As described in the initial section there are two ways to access the dashboard:
+As described in the initial section there are two ways to access the application:
 - The dashboard can be accessed by default at the URL `http://localhost:8989/dashboard/`; please use the credentials contained in your UAA.
-- The technical endpoint can be accessed by default at `http://localhost:8989/services/v1/ping`; please use the credentials `admin:admin` (basic authentication).
+- The web-service can be accessed by default at `http://localhost:8989/services/v1/ping`; please use the credentials `admin:admin` (basic authentication).